 Groves was quoted as saying in 2008 the pressure for a company to grow was immense.

-“There is an enormous amount of pressure that the public market can put on a company to continue to grow,” he said.
+“There is an enormous amount of pressure that the public market can put on a company to continue to grow.

 “Even though you tell yourself not to fall into that trap, it’s very difficult not to, because the share price continues to grow, the returns were continuing to grow, and people want you to maintain that pace,” he said.